Information about Orciprenaline

 How orciprenaline works

-The Orciprenaline works by relaxing the muscles in the walls of the airways.
-This opens the airways and makes breathing easier.
+Orciprenaline is a bronchodilator.
+It works by relaxing the muscles in the airways and makes breathing easier.

 Common side effects of orciprenaline